alvinctk/setup_notes/README.md

 - [tox automation project](https://pypi.org/project/tox/)
 - [tox documentation](https://tox.readthedocs.io/en/latest/)
 - [virtualenv installation](https://virtualenv.pypa.io/en/stable/installation.html)

-Do **NOT** install Python from python.org

-It seems pretty obvious that you should install Python using the installer from Python’s official website.

-The problem with this is that Python installs itself in a place that is difficult to manage without using administrator (i.e., sudo) privileges.
-This is okay for beginners, or people who only touch Python every so often.
-However, for my use cases, where I’m testing my code in multiple versions of Python, and have [multiple virtual environments](https://docs.python.org/3/tutorial/venv.html), this becomes bad news.

-Do **Not** install Python from `brew install python3`

 Follow the order of steps in order to setup Python.